hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/node.md

 For a client application this is all the essential setup that is required, from this point on it's up to what the application wants to do as to what APIs are called.

 ##Adding assets to a regsitry

-The {{site.data.conrefs.composer_full}} runtime will create a default registry to store assets in.
+The {{site.data.conrefs.composer_full}} runtime will create a default registry for each type of modeled asset.
 So in this example, a LandTitle registry will have been created.
 What we want to do here is get access to that registry and then add some assets.
-This `getAssetRegistry()` takes the fully qualified asset name as defined in the CTO model file (That's namespace plus asset name).
-It returns a promise that is resolved with the asset registry, which we hold onto.
+The `getAssetRegistry()` method takes the fully qualified asset name as defined in the CTO model file (that is the namespace plus the name of the asset type).
+It returns a promise that is resolved with the asset registry:

 ```javascript
 this.bizNetworkConnection.getAssetRegistry('net.biz.digitalPropertyNetwork.LandTitle')